-You need to take into account that icons should be designed with the idea that they will be used in different sizes and instances so making them recognizable is one of the key things.
-Its important to set a style that you want to go with from the start (rounded corners, certain line cuts, colors...) and try and stick with them within the icon set.
-Refinement is also important so please spend time and refine details of the icons by making sure that lines/elements are not clashing, forming shapes are nicely spaced and everything looks well constructed.
+You need to take into account that icons and illustrations should be designed with the idea that they will be used in different sizes and instances so making them recognizable is one of the key things.
+It’s important to set a style that you want to go with from the start (rounded corners, certain line cuts, colors...) and try and stick with them within the pack.
+Refinement is also important so please spend time and refine details of the items by making sure that lines/elements are not clashing, forming shapes are nicely spaced and everything looks well constructed.

-In the above example you can see that there is a lack of refinement and no set style within the set.
+In the above example you can see that there is a lack of refinement and no set style within the pack.
 The use of different background colors does not help.

-In the above example you can see how refinement and style can define an icon set.
+In the above example you can see how refinement and style can define a pack.

-Keeping things clean and in a nice order is not what makes an icon great by default but it can hurt it for sure when things are rushed.
+Keeping things clean and in a nice order is not what makes an icon or an illustration great by default but it can hurt it for sure when things are rushed.
 Elements should be aligned consistently between themselves and within the artboard.
 You can read more about alignment and artboards here.

 In the above examples you can see how elements are not aligned within the icon (left) and one example where the icon is not aligned within the artboard (right).

-Looking for shortcuts and way to cut down the time needed to design icons is a natural thing but should be avoided when it affects the quality.
-Conversions from a style to another style is, in many cases, a trap and can result in poor quality icons if no extra care and attention is taken.
+Looking for shortcuts and way to cut down the time needed to design icons (or illustrations) is a natural thing but should be avoided when it affects the quality.
+Conversions from a style to another style is, in many cases, a trap and can result in poor quality artwork if no extra care and attention is taken.

 In the above examples, you see a good example of line to glyph conversion and a bad example too.
 Simple conversion from outline to glyph is not working on all icons so you should take extra care and make sure they are recognizable.

-While on some cases this makes sense, you should avoid using text on icons.
-If you really need to use text, then make sure it matches the style of the icons.
-It's also important to note that using text means that you should use a language and this might limit the icon use to people interested only in icons in that language.
-Icons, by definition, should be universal and using text restricts their usability potential.
+While in some cases this makes sense, you should normally avoid using text on icons.
+Only use if it is truly integral to the icon and its understanding.
+If you really do need to use text, then make sure it matches the style of the icons.
+It's also important to note that by using text, you’re essentially blocking usage from those who don’t speak the same language as the text, which might limit the icon’s popularity.
+Icons, by definition, should be universal and understood - and using text restricts their usability potential.

-A lot of times you might try to bring variety to your set but, without realizing, you end up with an inconsistent set.
+A lot of times you might try to bring variety to your pack but, without realizing, you end up with an inconsistent pack.
 Consistency is an important thing to keep in check while designing your icons.
-Make sure you are using line weights, colors, shapes in a consistent way through the icon set.
+Make sure you are using line weights, colors, shapes in a consistent way through the icon pack.
 You can read more about Consistency.

 In the above example you can see a consistent design style which makes the icons original and memorable.

-Here is a list of resources to help you improve the quality of your designs:
+In addition, here is a list of resources to help you improve the quality of your icons:

-Remember to check out all our Criteria for approving icons.
+Remember to check out all our Criteria for approving icons and illustrations.